Checklist: Are you ready to launch your group and your first event?

 Think about creating a sense of “urgency/demand” for your games.
 For example, if you host 5v5 games, think about limiting your first few events to 10 players initially so players want to commit/ RSVP right away.
 Always create a sense of urgency.
 Edit your attendee cap through your event’s Edit button.

-OpenSports has a fantastic credit system!!
+OpenSports has a fantastic credit system!
 This means you no longer have to send refunds to a players’ bank account.
-Now you can just send credits (full or partial credits) to their OpenSports account, that they can immediately use towards other events/leagues/tourneys within your group only.
+Now you can just send credits (full or partial credits) to their OpenSports account, that they can immediately use towards other events, leagues, and tournaments within your group.

-• By setting up a cancellation policy, OpenSports will issue account credit to attendees who cancel [#] hours before the start of the event.
+• By setting up a cancellation policy, OpenSports will issue account credit to attendees who cancel the specified number of hours before the start of the event.

 • Note: If for some reason you need to send a refund (i.e., to a players’ credit card/original payment method), you can still manually refund transactions, but the organizer incurs the Stripe fee for doing so.
 Learn about Stripe’s fee policy on refunds.

-Read more about account credits and cancellation deadlines here.
+Read more about account credits and cancellation deadlines.

-If you are still trying to grow your group and the amount of people who come out to each game, we suggest you only create a few upcoming events at a time.
+If you are still trying to grow your group and aren't sure how many attendees you'll get, we suggest you only create a few upcoming events at a time.
 Reason being: when you create events for weeks/months into the future, it takes away from the excitement/tension players feel when they have less options.
 Less options = better attendance!

 The automatic waitlist turns on when your event fills up, and does all the work for you!
 Read here to learn more about how it works.
 It is truly an administrative time saver when it comes to popular games.